harmony-one/harmonyj/README.md

 ### Transfer

 The transfer class provides functionality to transfer funds between any two Harmony accounts.
 The key api's are `Transfer` constructor and `execute` method.
+The `execute` method returns the transaction hash of the transfer.
+To check that transfer is committed to the blockchain, increase the `waitToConfirmTime` in seconds.
 An example is shown below:

 ```